Po3Tato/docker-playbooks/Terraform/README.md

 - Azure CLI installed and configured

 *Detailed instructions for Azure deployment are a work in progress*
+## Notes
+--
 ### Security Considerations
 - Always use SSH keys for authentication instead of passwords
 - Limit access to your vps by configuring firewall rules
 - Regularly update and patch your vps's operating system

 ### Troubleshooting
 If you encounter issues:
 1. Ensure your Digital Ocean API key is correct and has the necessary permissions
 2. Check that Terraform is properly installed and up to date
 3. Verify your network connection
     For more detailed errors, run `terraform apply -debug` for verbose output.

 ### Further Reading